Summary

 How you can help others

-Help relatives and friends more at-risk of heat-related health problems by:
+Help family, friends and neighbours, especially those more at-risk of heat-related health problems:

-- Encouraging them to keep cool and stay hydrated.
+- Encouraging them to do things that will keep them cool and stay hydrated.

 - Offering to help by doing shopping or other errands so they can avoid the heat, if it’s safe for you to do so.

-- If it’s safe to do so, taking them somewhere cool for the day (e.g., a shopping centre, a cinema, a library) or having them stay the night if they are unable to stay cool in their home.
+- Take them somewhere cool (e.g., a shopping centre, a cinema, a library) if it’s safe to do so or have them stay the night if they are unable to stay cool in their home.

 Where to get help

-- Contact the Victorian Virtual Emergency Department – for non-life-threatening emergencies
+- Contact the Virtual Emergency Department – for non-life-threatening emergencies

 - Health Translations Directory – extreme heat information in community languages.